MirjalolRakhmonov/MirjalolRakhmonov/README.md

 ### Welcome to my little info site.

-About me : Enthusiast of Computer Science , eager to contribute to team success through hard work, attention to details and excellent skills.
-Good understanding of backend development specializing to full stack environment.
-Motivated to learn, grow and expand in IT and programming industry.
+About me : Enthusiast Robotic Process Automation developer with good experience in business process improvement and automation projects.
 Passionate about new technologies and creating them in practice.
+Successfully combines the knowledge of business with the knowledge of technologies such as Robotics Automation to reduce complexity for both customers and colleagues.

 ### Connect with me:
 <a href="https://www.linkedin.com/in/mirjalol-rakhmonov-922939152/"><img align="left" alt="Linkedin" src="https://img.shields.io/badge/-LinkedIn-%235d8239?logo=LinkedIn&logoColor=white&logoPosition=right&labelColor=grey" /></a>